I-35W Mississippi River bridge: Maintenance and inspection

 In 2005, the bridge was again rated as "structurally deficient" and in possible need of replacement, according to the U.S. Department of Transportation's National Bridge Inventory database.
 Problems were noted in two subsequent inspection reports.
 The inspection carried out June 15, 2006 found problems of cracking and fatigue.
-On August 2, 2007, Governor Tim Pawlenty stated that the bridge had been scheduled to be replaced in 2020.
+On August 2, 2007 (the day after the collapse) Governor Tim Pawlenty stated that the bridge had been scheduled to be replaced in 2020.

 The I-35W bridge ranked near the bottom of federal inspection ratings nationwide.
 Bridge inspectors use a sufficiency rating that ranges from the highest score, 100, to the lowest score, zero.
 In 2005, they rated the bridge at 50, indicating that replacement may have been in order.
 Out of over 100,000 heavily used bridges, only about 4% scored below 50.
 On a separate measure, the I-35W bridge was rated "structurally deficient", but was deemed to have met "minimum tolerable limits to be left in place as it is".

 In December 2006, a steel reinforcement project was planned for the bridge.
 However, the project was canceled in January 2007 in favor of periodic safety inspections, after engineers realized that drilling for the retrofitting would, in fact, weaken the bridge.
 In internal Mn/DOT documents, bridge officials talked about the possibility of the bridge collapsing, and worried that they might have to condemn it.

 The construction taking place in the weeks prior to the collapse included joint work and replacing lighting, concrete and guard rails.
 At the time of the collapse, four of the eight lanes were closed for resurfacing, and there were 575,000 lb of construction supplies and equipment on the bridge.